How Do You Test For Gonorrhoea?

 Often there are no signs or symptoms of gonorrhoea, which is why you should get tested regularly for the disease, especially if you have unprotected vaginal sex with your sex partner or you have sexual contact with multiple partners.

 If you have the symptoms of a gonorrhoea infection, you need to take a test.
-This can be carried out at a medical clinic or by using a home testing kit.

 A home testing kit can give you your results in as little as three working days.
 They're great if you have reservations about going into a clinic and would rather test from the comfort and privacy of your home.
+All you need to is order your test online and take your urine and blood samples once it arrives.
+Post your testing kit back using the pre-paid envelope provided, and wait for your results.

 If you choose to attend a clinic for your test, a healthcare professional will take some samples.
 These are usually samples from the urethra in the form of a swab test or a urine sample.
 If you've had anal sex or oral sex, swabs can also be taken from these areas.